Vegas TaT Dreams

 Units too high-end to support sales / construction costs

-More on V E G A S 8 8 8
+More about V E G A S 8 8 8

 Las Ramblas Cancelled